bitwes/Gut/wiki/Inner-Test-Classes.md

 The order the tests are run are not guaranteed to be in the same order they are defined (I don't know why yet).
 Also the line number for the tests cannot currently be reported when they fail or are pending (they aren't parsed the same way as normal script tests, I'll probably add this in later since it bugs me).

 Inner Classes are parsed out of the script by looking for a classes that start with `'Test'` and also extend `test.gd`.
 You can change the name that Gut looks for using the `inner_class_prefix` property.

-There are options for the command line and editor node to specify an Inner Test Class name to run.
-This allows you to easily run a subset of tests in a script as you develop a feature.
-See [Gut Settings and Methods](https://github.com/bitwes/Gut/wiki/Gut-Settings-And-Methods) and  [Using Gut at the command line](https://github.com/bitwes/Gut/wiki/Command-Line) for more information.

 # Example
 Given the following test script defined at `res://test/unit/some_example.gd`